 (4) The child is in the legal custody of the legitimating parent or parents at the time of such legitimation.
-(For adoption purposes, legal custody may be granted prior to the issuance of a decree.)
-(See 9 FAM 502.3-2(B) and 9 FAM 502.3-6.)
+For adoption purposes, legal custody may be granted before the issuance of a decree.
+See 9 FAM 502.3-2(B) and 9 FAM 502.3-6.

 b.
-Please note that a gestational mother who is also the legal mother of the child is to be treated the same as a genetic mother.
-Thus, the out-of-wedlock child of gestational mother who is also the legal mother of the child, where such child has been legitimated by the father pursuant to the requirements above, would meet the definition of a "child legitimated" in INA 101(b)(1)(C).
-(See paragraph b of 9 FAM 102.8-2(B) above.)
+A gestational mother who is also the legal mother of the child must be treated the same as a genetic mother.
+Thus, the out-of-wedlock child of gestational mother who is also the legal mother of the child, where the child has been legitimated by the father pursuant to the requirements above, would meet the definition of a "child legitimated" in INA 101(b)(1)(C).
+See paragraph b of 9 FAM 102.8-2(B) above.

 9 FAM 102.8-2(F) Stepchild

-(1) The provisions of INA 101(b)(1)(B) provide for the creation of a step-relationship between the natural offspring (whether or not born out of wedlock) of a parent and that parent’s spouse.
-Such step relationship is created as a result of the marriage of the offspring’s natural parent, which includes birth (gestational) mothers, to a spouse and must be based on a marriage that is or was valid for all purposes, including immigration purposes.
-The offspring must be or have been under the age of 18 at the time the marriage takes place in order to acquire the benefits as a child under INA 101(b)(1)(B).
+(1) The provisions of INA 101(b)(1)(B) provide for the creation of a step-relationship between the natural offspring (whether born in or out of wedlock) of a parent and that parent’s spouse.
+Such step relationship is created by the marriage of the offspring’s natural parent, which includes birth (gestational) mothers, to a spouse and must be based on a marriage that is or was valid for all purposes, including immigration purposes.
+The offspring must be or have been under the age of 18 at the time the marriage takes place to acquire the benefits as a child under INA 101(b)(1)(B).
 No previous meeting of the offspring and the new parent is required.
-If the marriage between the natural parent and stepparent is still in effect (i.e., the parties of the marriage have not been legally separated, or the marriage has not been terminated by divorce or by death of the natural parent), there is no requirement that an emotional relationship exist between the stepchild and stepparent.
+If the marriage between the natural parent and stepparent is still in effect (i.e., the parties of the marriage are not legally separated or the marriage has not been terminated by divorce or by death of the natural parent), there is no requirement that an emotional relationship exist between the stepchild and stepparent.

 (2) INA 101(b)(1)(B) makes no distinction between children born in wedlock and those born out of wedlock in respect to stepparent/stepchild relationship.
-All that is required is that the child be under the age of 18 at the time the marriage creating the status of stepchild occurred.
+The only requirement is that the child be under the age of 18 at the time the marriage creating the status of stepchild occurred.
 A stepparent/stepchild relationship can also be established for children who were born subsequent to the marriage between the natural parent and the stepparent.
-For example, a child who is born as a result of an out of wedlock relationship between a married man and another woman would qualify as the stepchild of the married man’s wife, since the child was under 18 when the marriage between the natural parent and the stepparent occurred.
+For example, a child who is born due to an out of wedlock relationship between a married man and another woman would qualify as the stepchild of the married man’s wife, since the child was under 18 when the marriage between the natural parent and the stepparent occurred.

 b.
 Stepparent/Stepchild Relationships After Termination of Marriage:

-(1) A stepchild who has met the requirements to qualify as a “child” of the stepparent under INA 101(b)(1)(B) may continue to be entitled to immigration benefits from such marriage, even though the relationship between the natural parent and the stepparent has been terminated by divorce or by the death of the natural parent, provided the marriage was a valid marriage and the family relationship continues to exist as a matter of fact between the stepparent and stepchild.
+(1) A stepchild who has met the requirements to qualify as a “child” of the stepparent under INA 101(b)(1)(B) may continue to be entitled to immigration benefits, either as a principal or derivative applicant, from such marriage, even though the relationship between the natural parent and the stepparent has been terminated by legal separation, divorce, or by the death of the natural parent, if the marriage was a valid marriage and the family relationship continues to exist as a matter of fact between the stepparent and stepchild.

 (2) The fact that the stepparent petitioner is willing to provide the required Form I-864, Affidavit of Support Under Section 213A of the Act is not by itself sufficient evidence that the family relationship continues to exist between the stepparent and the stepchild.
-There must be evidence of some form of contact (e.g., letters, electronic mail, telephone calls, etc.), though it is not necessary that the stepparent and stepchild have met in person.
+There must be evidence of contact such as letters, electronic mail, telephone calls, etc., although the stepparent and stepchild do not need to have met in person.

-d.
-Stepchild Determination in Orphan Cases: Generally, to qualify as a stepchild under the INA, the marriage creating the stepchild status must have occurred before the stepchild's 18th birthday.
+c.
+Stepchild Determination in Orphan Cases: To qualify as a stepchild under the INA, the marriage creating the stepchild status must have occurred before the stepchild's 18th birthday.
 USCIS, however, has adopted a narrow interpretation of "stepchild" under INA 101(b)(1)(B) solely for determining whether a child is an "orphan" as the child of a sole or surviving parent.
-Under this interpretation, a sole or surviving parent’s new spouse must have a legal parent-child relationship with the child in order for the child no longer to be considered the child of a sole or surviving parent.
+Under this interpretation, a sole or surviving parent’s new spouse must have a legal parent-child relationship with the child for the child no longer to be the child of a sole or surviving parent.

-(1) A sole or surviving parent who has married will still be considered, in determining whether a child is an orphan, the child's sole or surviving parent if the petitioner establishes that the sole or surviving parent’s new spouse has no legal parent-child relationship to the child under the law of the foreign sending country.
-(See 9 FAM 502.3-6 for a definition of "sole or surviving parent".)
+(1) When determining whether a child is an orphan, a sole or surviving parent who has married is still considered, the child's sole or surviving parent if the petitioner establishes that the sole or surviving parent’s new spouse has no legal parent-child relationship to the child under the law of the foreign sending country.
+See 9 FAM 502.3-6 for a definition of "sole or surviving parent".